 How to Make Apple Butter Step by Step

-Cut the Apples: Peel and chop 3 pounds of apples into small chunks.
+Cut the apples: Peel and chop 3 lbs. of apples into small chunks.
 They don’t need to be cut perfectly, but they will cook down best if they are cut into relatively-even sized pieces.

-Finish Cooking: To the pot of apples, add ½ cup of brown sugar, ½ cup of granulated sugar, and 2 teaspoons of ground cinnamon.
+Finish cooking: To the pot of apples, add ½ cup of brown sugar, ½ cup of granulated sugar, and 2 tsp of ground cinnamon.
 Cook over medium heat until the apple butter thickens to a spreadable consistency, about 15 minutes.
-Then remove it from heat, stir in 1 teaspoon of pure vanilla extract, and enjoy!
+Then remove it from heat, stir in 1 tsp of pure vanilla extract, and enjoy!

 Meet Becky Hardin